nitsuah/multi/docs/FEEDBACK.md

   - Make it non-interactable (can't be highlighted or clicked - click through)
   - Half opacity
   - Show "offline" when in solo mode

+Game Modes
+Players: 0
+Need at least 2 players to start a game - not true in solo mode.

+Chat - typing H brings up help, when chat is focused ignore that and some ofthe other inputs but keep esc so we can toggle in out without the mouse.

+- the character block is too big and no longer moves. but the inputs are registering on the window view.